Skip to main content

 FLS: “So do residential service charge disputes differ from commercial service charge ones?”

 JWD: “Oh yes.
-By and large, the body of statute law relating to flats and service charges does not apply to commercial property.
+By and large, the body of statute law relating to flats and service charges does not apply to commercial real estate.
 My old boss, A V Oid, would not hesitate to make a wide swerve when he saw a residential service charge case come in.
 He quite liked commercial service charge disputes because they largely turned on the wording in the leases (and they paid better).

 He could not bear the detailed regulation of residential service charges.
 He used to say, “it had Dirge written all over it”.
 I used to remonstrate with him about not being competent to advise landlords who had multi-let mixed residential and commercial buildings, but old AV Oid remained true to his name.”